AdobeDocs/experience-manager-65.pt-BR/help/journey-headless/developer/update-your-content.md

 <!--You should continue your AEM headless journey by next reviewing the document [How to Put It All Together - Your App and Your Content in AEM Headless](put-it-all-together.md) where you learn how to take your AEM Headless project and prepare it for going live.-->

-Você deve continuar sua jornada sem periféricos de AEM revisando o documento em seguida [Como ativar seu aplicativo sem periféricos](go-live.md) onde você leva seu AEM projeto Headless ao vivo!
+Você deve continuar sua jornada AEM headless revisando em seguida o documento [Como fazer a ativação com seu aplicativo headless](go-live.md) onde você realmente leva seu projeto AEM Headless ao vivo!

 ## Recursos adicionais {#additional-resources}